Skip to main content Skip to navigation

 Research

-My research lies at the intersection of gender, ethnicity and politics in Europe with a focus on Britain and France.
+My research lies at the intersection of gender, ethnicity/race and politics in Europe with a focus on Britain and France.
 More specifically it covers the field of political participation and policy.
-My work on political participation and policy has been extended to examine why and how young people engage with political and civic institutions and processes (see below).

-• Principal Investigator (in collaboration with Prof. Gill Allwood, Nottingham Trent University) on a British Academy funded project on Forced Marriage Policy in France: a Study of Inclusivity and Gender Transformation, September 2017 to November 2019.
+• Principal Investigator (Co-I: Prof. Gill Allwood, Nottingham Trent University) on British Academy funded project Forced Marriage Policy in France: a Study of Inclusivity and Gender Transformation, September 2017 to November 2019.

-• Principal Investigator on a project funded by the Higher Education Innovation Fund and the ESRC’s Impact Acceleration Account, on Doing Politics, Changing Society: Black, Asian and Minority Ethnic Women's Activism, April 2018 to July 2019.
+• Principal Investigator on a project funded by the Higher Education Innovation Fund and the ESRC’s Impact Acceleration Account Doing Politics, Changing Society: Black, Asian and Minority Ethnic Women's Activism, April 2018 to July 2019.
 To read the project evaluation report click HERE

-• ‘Gender and Minority Rights’ Cluster Lead on MYPLACE - Memory, Youth, Political Legacy And Civic Engagement, a four-year study funded under the EU’s Seventh Framework Programme for Research (FP7) on how young people's social and political participation is shaped by the past and inter-generational relationships in Europe.
-The MYPLACE project was coordinated by Prof. Hilary Pilkington (University of Manchester) and included collaboration with 14 European HEIs, April 2011 to November 2015.
+• ‘Gender and Minority Rights’ Cluster Lead on MYPLACE - Memory, Youth, Political Legacy And Civic Engagement, April 2011 to November 2015, funded under the EU’s Seventh Framework Programme for Research (FP7) on how young people's social and political participation is shaped by the past and inter-generational relationships in Europe.
+MYPLACE was coordinated by Prof. Hilary Pilkington (University of Manchester) and brought together researchers from 14 European HEIs.

 • Principal Investigator on the ESRC-funded seminar series titled Whose Security?
 Migration-(In)Security Dilemmas 10 Years after 9/11, April 2011 to March 2013.